Klaim/cpp-proposals/PXXXX Implicit Return Type.rst

     return { id, value };
   }

 The use of ``auto`` as the return type specifier, with no trailing return type, and for a function that has been previously declared with a known return type, shall instruct the compiler to define the function using the return type from the previous declaration.

-(Note that this works for *any* type, not just anonymous ``struct``\ s.)
+Note that this works for *any* type, not just anonymous ``struct``\ s.
+In particular, it is equally usable for long and cumbersome template types, or even simple types (see earlier comments regarding DRY).

 Naturally, "previous declaration" here means a declaration having the same name and argument list.
 This, for example, would remain illegal: